Commission behind landmark race review hits back at criticism - The Courier

 “The report merely says that in the face of the inhumanity of slavery, African people preserved their humanity and culture.”

-However, the commission did not respond to the growing number of authors and academics who have challenged their “participation” in the review since its publication.
+However, the commission did not respond to the growing number of authors and academics who have challenged its “participation” in the review since its publication.

 The commission also rebuked politicians and other public figures for “deeply personal attacks” on its members in the statement, calling it “irresponsible and dangerous”.